YurongChen1998/yurong-lib/pytorch/PSPNet_SWAE/README.md

-This is the PSPNet coupled with AE for medical image segmentation.
+This is the code for TAE-Seg: Generalized Lung Segmentation via Tile-wise AutoEncoder Enhanced Network